-However, because the information submitted does not clearly establish the existence or lack of a principal purpose to avoid taxes under subtitle A or B of the Code, no opinion is expressed as to whether A's expatriation had for one of its principal purposes the avoidance of such taxes.
-While this ruling rebuts the presumption of tax avoidance under section 877(a)(2), it is not conclusive as to whether A subsequently may be found to have a principal purpose of tax avoidance under sections 877(a)(1), 2107(a)(1), and 2501(a)(3)(A) based on all the facts and circumstances.
+However, because the information submitted does not clearly establish the existence or lack of a principal purpose to avoid taxes under subtitle A or B of the Code, no opinion is expressed as to whether A's expatriation will have for one of its principal purposes the avoidance of such taxes.
+While this ruling rebuts the presumption of tax avoidance under section 877(a)(2), it is not conclusive as to whether

+A subsequently may be found to have a principal purpose of tax avoidance under sections 877(a)(1), 2107(a)(1), and 2501(a)(3)(A) based on all the facts and circumstances.
 See section 877(c)(1).

-In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to or following her loss of citizenship under sections of the Code other than section 877, 2107 and 2501(a)(3).
+Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
+In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to or following his loss of citizenship under sections of the Code other than sections 877, 2107 and 2501(a)(3).